Spirals-Team/test4repair-experiments/results/math/28/jGenProg/readme.md

 Nb of EvoSuite Tests: 7

-Nb of Failing EvoSuite Tests: 7
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 7.86
+Average Nb of EvoSuite Tests: 7.29

 Average Nb of Failing EvoSuite Tests: 0

+Average Nb of Test-adequate patches: 8.17

 ---